-The Jacobi structure $\JStruct_{\f}$ is computed by individually processing each edge $e(\bu,\bv)$ of the Jacobi set $\JSet_{\f}$ as follows.
-First, an edge between $q_{\f}(\bu)$ and $q_{\f}(\bv)$ is added in $\JStruct_{\f}$, which takes constant time (lines $4$-$16$, \cref{alg:Jacobi-Structure}).
-Next, the augmented Reeb graph $\RG_{f_1}$ is constructed, which takes $\cO(n \log n)$ time (line $17$, \cref{alg:Jacobi-Structure}).
-Note that this is the currently known lower bound on the complexity for computing the Reeb graph \cite{book-tamal-dey}.
-Finally, the intersection of the edge $e(q_{\f}(\bu), q_{\f}(v))$ is checked with the previously computed edges of $\JStruct_{\f}$ (lines $18$-$21$, \cref{alg:Jacobi-Structure}).
-To determine the time complexity of these lines, we assess the time complexity for the procedure \textsc{Intersection}, which takes two edges $e(\bu,\bv)$ and $e(\bu',\bv')$ of the Jacobi set as input, and determines the intersection of $e(q_{\f}(\bu), q_{\f}(\bv))$ and $e(q_{\f}(\bu'),q_{\f}(\bv'))$.
+Next, we assess the complexity of lines $8$-$28$ which compute the Jacobi structure.
+The Jacobi structure $\JStruct_{\f}$ is computed by individually processing each edge of the Jacobi set $\JSet_{\f}$ as follows.
+For an edge $\e(\bu,\bv)$ in $\JSet_{\f}$, the corresponding points $q_{\f}(\bu)$ and $q_{\f}(\bv)$ are taken as $u$ and $v$.
+Then an edge $e(u,v)$ corresponding to $e(\bu,\bv)$ is added in $\JStruct_{\f}$, which takes constant time (lines $9$-$22$, \algoref{alg:Jacobi-Structure}).
+After this step, the intersection of the edge $e(u, v)$ is checked with the previously computed edges of $\JStruct_{\f}$ where the corresponding pair of Jacobi edges are non-adjacent (lines $23$-$26$, \algoref{alg:Jacobi-Structure}).
+To determine the time complexity of these lines, we assess the time complexity for the procedure \textsc{Intersection}, which takes two non-adjacent edges $e(\bu,\bv)$ and $e(\bu',\bv')$ of the Jacobi set as input, and determines the intersection of $q_{\f}(e(\bu, \bv))$ and $q_{\f}(e(\bu',\bv'))$.